haowang101779990/GraduationProject/README.md

-# Drawing Audio Spectrum and Formants extraction by LPC on webs
+# Audio Spectrum and Formant Extraction by LPC on webs

 ## Get a glimpse of this project